Gregwar/Image/README.md

 * `guess($quality = 80)`: guesses the type (use the same as input) and lookup or create a cache file on-the-fly

+* `setName($prettyName)`: sets a name prefix for the file, if you want it to be more SEO-friendly. for instance, if you call it "Fancy Image", the cache will look like something/fancy-image-something.jpg.

 For instance:

 ```php